 Don’t let the demure looks or unassuming name of this old-fashioned Sweet Potato Pie fool you.
-This pie is deeply spiced, silky smooth, and topped off with a homemade marshmallow whipped cream.
-If that idea alone doesn’t speak to your soul, then the toasted coconut flakes scattered over the top will.
+This dessert is deeply spiced, spiked with bourbon, silky smooth, and topped off with a homemade marshmallow whipped cream.

-It might be one of the great losses of our time that pumpkin pie is the one who stole the Thanksgiving spotlight.
-Where traditional, back-of-the-can pumpkin pie can be rather meh—its spice level is weak, and its texture always seems a little too (what’s the word I want?) damp—sweet potato pie is exquisite.
+It might be one of the great losses of our time that pumpkin pie is the one that stole the Thanksgiving spotlight.

-I’m going to go ahead and put this out there: sweet potato pie is declaratively more interesting, delicious, and food-coma worthy than pumpkin pie.
+I’m going to go ahead and put this out there: sweet potato pie is better than pumpkin pie.

 As far back as the 16th century, sweet potatoes were being shipped from South America (where they originated) to Western Europe and Africa.
 In Europe, sweet potatoes became increasingly popular, and locals created a dish known as “sweet potato tarts.”
 When colonists came to America, they continued to make this dish.

-Over time, the sweet potato tart garnered the most fans in the American South (just like this Buttermilk Pie) because they were easier to grow than pumpkins (pumpkin pie became the preferred pie of the American North).
+Over time, the sweet potato tart garnered the most fans in Southern states (just like this Buttermilk Pie) because they were easier to grow than pumpkins (pumpkin pie became the preferred pie of the American North).

 As stoves became more attainable to households around the nation, and processed ingredients like sugar became more accessible, the idea of making formal desserts (like pie) quickly spread, leading to the sweet potato pie that we know today.